If you need help using our services or need access to a computer to contact us, you can visit the Citizen Service Point.

 If you're paying your council housing rent you'll need to use a housing payment swipe card.
-To get a swipe card use the online form to request new and replacement cards.
-Start your enquiry with 'Payment swipe card'.
-Read about housing payment swipe cards (pdf, 20KB) (opens new window)
+To get a swipe card, ask us to call you about getting a new or replacement card.

 Allow four working days for payments to reach your rent account.